An efficient and energy stable framework for phase field simulations of grain growth in additive manufacturing: The proposed framework

 In this way, the kinetic anisotropy of interface is considered in the present phase field model.
-In general, a larger $\epsilon_4$ will lead to a stronger anisotropic effect during grain development.
+In general, {grains with preferred crystallographic orientation most aligned with the heat flow direction will be promoted with larger mobility coefficients $\mu_{ij}$, and a larger $\epsilon_4$ will lead to stronger grain selection and anisotropic growth}.